santec-corporation/Santec_USB_Control_Scripts/README.md

 <details>
 <summary><h2>About Santec Swept Test System</h2></summary>

-### What is STS IL PDL ?
+### What is STS IL PDL?
-  The Swept Test System is the photonic solution by santec Corp. to perform Wavelength Dependent Loss characterization of passive optical devices.
+  The Swept Test System is the photonic solution by Santec Corp. to perform Wavelength Dependent Loss characterization of passive optical devices.
   It consists of:
-  - A light source: santec’s Tunable Semiconductor Laser (TSL);
+  - A light source: Santec’s Tunable Semiconductor Laser (TSL);
-  - A power meter: santec’s Multi-port Power Meter (MPM);
+  - A power meter: Santec’s Multi-port Power Meter (MPM);

-### For more information on Swept Test System [CLICK HERE](https://inst.santec.com/products/componenttesting/sts)
+### For more information on the Swept Test System [CLICK HERE](https://inst.santec.com/products/componenttesting/sts)
 </details>